-Microsoft Deputy CTO, Google Docs creator
+Microsoft CVP Deputy CTO, Google Docs creator

 Sam Schillace